Nice to meet you.

 What do G2 Users like about ClearPathGPS:

 "ClearPath GPS has an amazing customer service and sales team.
 I can get answers within the hour, usually within minutes of an issue that I'm having.
-They are quick to ship new dash cam and trackers as soon as I need them!
+They quickly ship new dash cam and trackers when I need them!
 Their portal is easy to use, and the implementation was flawless!
-We use these on a daily basis."
+We use these daily."

 - ClearPathGPS Review, Meghan G.